Why does Russia want tactical nuclear weapons in Belarus? | Law-Order

 White House National Security Council spokesman John Kirby said Monday that US officials “haven't seen any movement of any tactical nuclear weapons or anything of that kind” since Putin's announcement on Belarus.
 He has said Washington has seen nothing to prompt a change in its strategic deterrent posture.

-NATO rejects Putin's claim that Russia only is doing what the US has done for decades, saying the Western allies act with full respect of their international commitments.
+NATO rejects Putin's claim that Russia only is doing what the US has done for decades, saying that Western allies act with full respect for their international commitments.

 “Russia's nuclear rhetoric is dangerous and irresponsible,” NATO spokesperson Oana Lungescu said, adding that the alliance hasn't yet seen any change in Russia's nuclear posture.

-Lithuania, which borders Belarus, described Putin's statement as "yet another attempt by two unpredictable dictatorial regimes to threaten their neighbours and the entire European continent," calling them "desperate moves by Putin and Lukashenko to create another wave of tension and destabilisation in Europe."
+Lithuania, which borders Belarus, described Putin's statement as “yet another attempt by two unpredictable dictatorial regimes to threaten their neighbours and the entire European continent,” calling them “desperate moves by Putin and Lukashenko to create another wave of tension and destabilization in Europe.”
+Russia's Foreign Ministry responded to Western criticism by pointing out that Washington and its allies had ignored repeated Russian calls for the withdrawal of US nuclear weapons from Europe.
+The ministry reaffirmed Moscow's right to take “the necessary additional steps to ensure security of Russia and its allies.''

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)